Never owned a home before?

 Getting professional mortgage advice is a great place to start.
-With my thirty years of experience, I can help guide you through the process.
+With my thirty two years of experience, I can help guide you through the process.
 Although mortgage debt is ‘smart’ debt, buying your first home is a huge financial decision and there is a lot to think about.
 The residential property you are looking to buy is probably the largest purchase, and biggest investment decision you have had to make in your life so far.
 Remember there are no dumb questions- so ask away!

 I am happy to meet with you around your busy schedule.
 Once we have connected, I can provide you with a mortgage pre-approval which will let you know what you qualify for before you start shopping for a home.
 Call or apply online now, so I can get to work for you.